NikhilTripathi-dev/Spring-Boot-Currency-Exchange-and-Discount-Calculation/README.md

 # The application accepts inputs:

-  BillRequest: Whether the user is an employee, affiliate, a long-term customer (over 2 years) and original currency and target currency.
+  BillRequest: Whether the user is an employee, affiliate, a long-term customer (over 2 years), product details, original currency and target currency.

 # License